Ulderrajd/Ulderrajd/README.md

 - Recent grad in International Business Economics from Foreign Trade University
 - IELTS 8.0
-- Deep into Vietnamese equity analysis on the side
 - **Hobbies:** stock analysis, JRPGs, building dashboards for fun